WellFiredDevelopment/dotPeekDocumentation/sphinx/source/ui-overview/settings-page.rst

 Build reports location
    This is the location where reports are saved.
 You can indicate either an absolute path, or a relative path.
 Relative paths root folder is your Unity project folder (the one containing Assets/ folder).
+Different Unity project can save their reports in the same folder.
+Indeed, .Peek will create a subfolder with the GUID it assigned to your Unity project.
+The GUID is a team shared setting saved in *[Unity Project]/WellFired*.

    Relative paths are team shared.
 Therefore, if you input *"../BuildReports"* as report location, then all of your team members will have their build reports saved in *[Unity Project]/../BuildReports*.